WynoraLabs

 1. Read the passage twice.
 The first read is for the story or topic.
 The second read is for the details.
 Most kids who fail FAST read once and answer from memory.

 2. Read the question carefully.
-Underline the keyword (main idea, ALWAYS, NEVER, BEST, MOST LIKELY).
+Underline the keyword (main idea, ALWAYS, NEVER, BEST, MOST LIKELY, SUPPORTS).

 3. Eliminate at least one obviously wrong answer.
 Cross it out — physically.
 This trains the brain to think in subtraction.